 Panelling really consists of a series of rectangles set back into a wooden frame.
-To make your panelling you will need the following:
+To make your solid wood panelling you will need the following:

 - Flat sheets of plywood